blakedennett/LoanApprovalProject/README.md

 * #### Data Analysis Summary

 <h4>The second part of my project was data analysis.
 This also took 1 week (18 hours).
 This phase was a little tough because there was very little insight as to specifics on what the data meant.
 My graphs really helped me get some ideas though.
-This work was about one or two day of data cleaning and the rest was looking into questions I had.
-One big bummer was that there wasn't any dates to work with which could have led to much more work in this area.</h4>
+This was roughly one or two days of data cleaning and the rest was looking into questions I had.
+Unfortunately, there weren't any dates to work with which could have led to much more work in this area.</h4>

-* #### Machine Learning Summary
+* #### Decision Tree Summary

 <h4>The third part of my project was machine learning.
-This took about</h4>
+This took two weeks (36 hours).
+I used five different types of decision trees and had the hyperparameters randomly selected in an infinite while loop with each type running in parrellel.
+The results were written to a file when a new best score was found.
+This took a bit of manual changes and a lot of cpu time but it yeilded great results.</h4>

+* #### Neural Network Summary

+<h4>The fourth part of my project was a neural network which took roughly another two weeks.
+I used Tensorflow to build the network and used a Keras tuner called Hyperband that selected most of the hyperparameters and logged them for me.
+This was a slick tool I found and I was happy to get it working.
+Additionally, I was able to implement a learning rate scheduler.
+I was a bit disappointed about the results, but I think that it primarily underperformed because of such little data, not because of the model itself.</h4>

 <a href="https://www.kaggle.com/datasets/architsharma01/loan-approval-prediction-dataset">Kaggle Dataset<a>